 C. If Applicant Traverses a Factual Assertion as Not Properly Officially Noticed or Not Properly Based Upon Common Knowledge, the Examiner Must Support the Finding With Adequate Evidence

-To adequately traverse such a finding, an applicant must specifically point out the supposed errors in the examiner’s action, which would include stating why the noticed fact is not considered to be common knowledge or well-known in the art.
+To adequately traverse a finding based on official notice, an applicant must specifically point out the supposed errors in the examiner’s action, which would include stating why the noticed fact is not considered to be common knowledge or well-known in the art.
+A mere request by the applicant that the examiner provide documentary evidence in support of an officially-noticed fact is not a proper traversal.
 See 37 CFR 1.111(b).
-See also Chevenard, 139 F.2d at 713, 60 USPQ at 241 ("[I]n the absence of any demand by appellant for the examiner to produce authority for his statement, we will not consider this contention.").
+See also Chevenard, 139 F.2d at 713, 60 USPQ at 241.
 A general allegation that the claims define a patentable invention without any reference to the examiner’s assertion of official notice would be inadequate.
 If applicant adequately traverses the examiner’s assertion of official notice, the examiner must provide documentary evidence in the next Office action if the rejection is to be maintained.
-See 37 CFR 1.104(c)(2).
-See also Zurko, 258 F.3d at 1386, 59 USPQ2d at 1697 ("[T]he Board [or examiner] must point to some concrete evidence in the record in support of these findings" to satisfy the substantial evidence test).
 If the examiner is relying on personal knowledge to support the finding of what is known in the art, the examiner must provide an affidavit or declaration setting forth specific factual statements and explanation to support the finding.
 See 37 CFR 1.104(d)(2).

 If applicant does not traverse the examiner’s assertion of official notice or applicant’s traverse is not adequate, the examiner should clearly indicate in the next Office action that the common knowledge or well-known in the art statement is taken to be admitted prior art because applicant either failed to traverse the examiner’s assertion of official notice or that the traverse was inadequate.
+See Ahlert, 424 F.2d at 1091, 165 USPQ at 420.
 If the traverse was inadequate, the examiner should include an explanation as to why it was inadequate.